-“Jan and I got involved with the Community Foundation in its early days because we believe in its commitment to be a vehicle for helping people do good work in our two counties.
-The future of our area is bright.
-We want to be a part of that bright future long after we are gone.
-We believe that after the many years of community support for our business, The Standing Legacy Society provides an opportunity for us to make a lasting impact through support of the Foundation in our estate plan.”
+“Jan and I got involved with the Foundation because we believe in its commitment to be a vehicle for helping people do good work.
+We want to be a part of a better future long after we are gone.
+The Standing Legacy Society provides an opportunity for us to make a lasting impact through support of the Foundation in our estate plan.”

 – Dr. North Shetter

 Standing Legacy Society Members

 Robert W.E.
 Beyersdorf